Sparky015/AstralEngine/Documentation/Astral-Runtime/Asset Manager/Research-and-Planning.md

 be able to retrieve asset data either with the filepath or the GUID.
 I was going to just hash the filepath and then add the GUID to a hashmap (key: GUID, value: filepath) to mark as used.
 Then, if another filepath hashes to a GUID already used, I can add 1 until I get a
 GUID that is not used.
 Then, if the user tries to retrieve an asset using the filepath, I can hash the filepath and then check the hashmap to see if that GUID has the same filepath as the one the user inputted.
-If It's not, then keep adding one until the file path does match.
-There should a very small amount of hashing collisions any ways so it should still be O(1) with a good hashing function.
+If it's not, then keep adding one until the file path does match.
+There should a very small amount of hashing collisions anyway so it should still be O(1) with a good hashing function.

 How will I store differently typed resources?
 (Texture vs Mesh vs Script, etc.)